-BOCES provides equal opportunity for students, and it does not discriminate against any student enrolled in (or any candidate for admission to) its programs and activities on the basis of actual or perceived race, color, national origin, sex, disability, or age.
-Further, BOCES does not discriminate on the basis of weight, ethnic group, religion, religious practice, sexual orientation, gender, gender identity or expression, or any other basis prohibited by state or federal non-discrimination laws.
+BOCES provides equal opportunity for students, and it does not discriminate against any student enrolled in (or any candidate for admission to) its programs and activities based on actual or perceived race, color, national origin, sex, disability, or age.
+Further, BOCES does not discriminate based on weight, ethnic group, religion, religious practice, sexual orientation, gender, gender identity or expression, or any other basis prohibited by state or federal non-discrimination laws.
 It provides equal access to its facilities to the Boy Scouts and other designated youth groups.

-BOCES is an equal opportunity employer that does not discriminate against any employee or applicant for employment in its programs and activities on the basis of race, color, national origin, sex, disability, gender identity or expression, or age.
-Further, BOCES does not discriminate on the basis of religion or creed, sexual orientation, military status, genetic status, marital status, domestic violence victim status, criminal arrest or conviction record, or any other basis prohibited by state or federal non-discrimination laws.
+BOCES is an equal opportunity employer that does not discriminate against any employee or applicant for employment in its programs and activities based on race, color, national origin, sex, disability, gender identity or expression, or age.
+Further, BOCES does not discriminate based on religion or creed, sexual orientation, military status, genetic status, marital status, domestic violence victim status, criminal arrest or conviction record, or any other basis prohibited by state or federal non-discrimination laws.
 Inquiries regarding BOCES' non-discrimination policies and grievance procedures should be directed to: